andygodish/wikijs-storage/linux/iptables/basics.md

 - Forward
 - Output

 Kubernetes (the CNI specifically) adds several additional chaines.
-By default, RHEL systems supposedly come with preconfigured rules, this does not appear to be the case in my preconfigured centos-stream iso.
+By default, RHEL systems supposedly come with preconfigured rules, this does not appear to be the case in my preconfigured centos-stream proxmox clone.

 By default, you should see a policy ACCEPT for each Chain.
 This indicates the default action that should take place if there is not a matching rule in the chain.